This story begins on the snowy wastes of Necros.

 Kara’s secretary, Vogel, is a past master at the double entry.

 Davros is only interested in one thing, and that thing is money.

 Sue: So Davros wants cash?
 Is it because he’s running a funeral home now and he’s got bills to pay?
 I can’t imagine Davros hiring an accountant to make sure his payroll is up to date.
 It’s all a bit weird, this.

-The Doctor and Peri continue their journey to Tranquil Repose…
+The Doctor and Peri continue their long slog to Tranquil Repose.

 Sue: The Doctor is hardly in this story.
 I’m not sure how I feel about that.
 William Hartnell did more than this when he was on holiday.